 In order to create content that is worthy, start by developing attainable goals.
 Learn what your audience likes, create content that is useful, and make it easy to share.

 If you would like help creating great social media content, please call Sarah for more information on 0870 062 8760 or email her today on firstname.lastname@example.org.
-AIM Internet are experts in online business and business growth, it’s in our favour for your business to succeed.
+AIM Internet are social media experts, digital marketing and business growth.
+So, it’s in our favour for your business to succeed.
 So what have you got to lose?